CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

        - sudo apt-get install espeak
        - sudo pip3 install pyttsx3
        - sudo pip3 install gTTs
-       - Install either of these
+       - Install one of these (N.B.
+It depends on if you are using a Jetson Nano or a R.Pi)
+         - For Jetson nano
-         - sudo pip3 install playsound     (Win10 or Jetson Nano)
+           - sudo pip3 install playsound
+         - For R.Pi
-         - sudo apt install mpg123         (This is needed for a R.PI)
+           - sudo apt install mpg123
      - SERIAL comms
        - pip3 install pyserial
-       - The following only for Jetson Nano or R.Pi (Win10 is OK)
        - sudo chmod 666 /dev/ttyUSB0
        - sudo adduser pete dialout
      - NANO text editor (Jetson Nano only)
        - sudo apt-get install nano
      - FACE RECOGNITION - From https://medium.com/@ageitgey/build-a-face-recognition-system-for-60-with-the-new-nvidia-jetson-nano-2gb-and-python-46edbddd7264
        - sudo apt-get install python3-pip cmake libopenblas-dev liblapack-dev libjpeg-dev
        - sudo pip3 -v install Cython face_recognition
-     - VSCODE - Do either of these
+     - VSCODE - Install one of these (N.B.
+It depends on if you are using a Jetson Nano or a R.Pi)
        - For Jetson nano
          - Install VSCode from https://code.visualstudio.com/download
          - Download the ".deb" file called  "ARM 64"